Alfresco/alfresco-process-infrastructure-deployment/README.md

 ### docker registry

-A docker registry should be provided for the deployment service, see the `install-registry.sh` for an example on how to setup one on the same cluster on AWS.
+An external docker registry should be provided for the _AAE Deployment Service_, see the `install-registry.sh` for an example on how to setup one on the same cluster on AWS.

 ### install helm